Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 Optical

-An optical microscope is the most budgetary and simple device.
-This equipment allows you to magnify the image by 2000 times.
-It's pretty big indicator, which allows you to study the structure of cells, the surface of tissue, find defects in artificially created objects, etc. It should be noted that in order to achieve such high magnification the device must be of very high quality, so it is expensive.
-The vast majority of optical microscopes are made much simpler and have a relatively low magnification.
-Educational types of microscopes are represented precisely by optical ones.
-This is due to their lower cost, as well as not too high magnification.
+An optical microscope is the most inexpensive and simple device.
+This equipment allows you to magnify the image 2000 times.
+It's pretty big indicator, which allows you to study the structure of cells, the surface of tissue, find defects in artificially created objects, etc. It is worth noting that to achieve such high magnification the device must be of very high quality, so it is expensive.
+The vast majority of optical microscopes are made much simpler and have relatively low magnification.
+Educational types of microscopes are represented by optical ones.
+This is due to their lower cost, as well as the not too high magnification factor.

-Typically, an optical microscope has several lenses that are movable on a stand.
+Typically, an optical microscope has several lenses that are mounted on a movable stand.
 Each of them has its own degree of magnification.
-When examining an object, you can move the lens to its working position and examine it at a certain magnification.
-If you want to get even closer, you just need to switch to an even larger lens.
+While examining an object, you can move the lens to the working position and study it at a certain magnification.
+If you want to bring the image even closer, you just need to switch to an even more magnifying lens.
 These devices do not have ultra-precise adjustment.
-For example, if you only need to zoom in a little, then by switching to another lens, you can zoom in dozens of times, which will be excessive and will not allow you to correctly perceive the enlarged image and avoid unnecessary details.
+For example, if you only need to zoom in on the image a little, then by switching to another lens, you can zoom it in tens of times, which will be excessive and will not allow you to correctly perceive the enlarged image and avoid unnecessary details.

 Electron microscope

 Electronic is a more advanced design.
-It provides an image magnification of at least 20,000 times.
+It provides image magnification of at least 20,000 times.
 The maximum magnification of such a device is possible by 10 6 times.
-The peculiarity of this equipment lies in the fact that instead of a beam of light, like optical ones, they send a beam of electrons.
-Image acquisition is carried out through the use of special magnetic lenses that respond to the movement of electrons in the column of the device.
+The peculiarity of this equipment is that instead of a beam of light like optical ones, they send a beam of electrons.
+The image is obtained through the use of special magnetic lenses that respond to the movement of electrons in the instrument column.
 The beam direction is adjusted using .
 These devices appeared in 1931.
-In the early 2000s, they began to combine computer equipment and electron microscopes, which significantly increased the magnification factor, the adjustment range, and made it possible to capture the resulting image.
+In the early 2000s, computer equipment and electron microscopes began to be combined, which significantly increased the magnification factor, the adjustment range, and made it possible to capture the resulting image.

-Electronic devices, for all their merits, have a high price, and require special conditions for operation.
-To obtain a high-quality clear image, it is necessary that the subject of study be in a vacuum.
-This is due to the fact that air molecules scatter electrons, which disturbs the clarity of the image and does not allow for fine adjustment.
+Electronic devices, for all their advantages, are more expensive and require special operating conditions.
+To obtain a high-quality, clear image, it is necessary that the subject of study be in a vacuum.
+This is because air molecules scatter electrons, affecting image clarity and preventing precise adjustments.
 In this regard, this equipment is used in laboratory conditions.
-Also an important requirement for the use of electron microscopes is the absence of external magnetic fields.
-As a result, the laboratories in which they are used have very thick insulated walls or are located in underground bunkers.
+Another important requirement for using electron microscopes is the absence of external magnetic fields.
+Because of this, the laboratories in which they are used have very thick insulated walls or are located in underground bunkers.

 Such equipment is used in medicine, biology, as well as in various industries.